CamSkiTheDev/express-login-system-boilerplate/README.md

 # Express Login-System Boilerplate

 Simple login in system boilerplate to help start your backend.
 Hope it helps don't forget to follow me on Instagram & Youtube.
-Fork and Star, and would love to see the community expand this boilerplate.
+Please star, and would love to see the community expand this boilerplate.
 You can also check out the video tutorial where we built this boilerplate.
 \
 \
 [Instagram](https://www.instagram.com/siteit_solutions/)